xzhang03/NidaqGUI/Getting_started/readme.md

   1. When you plug in the micro USB on teensy, you should be able to see LED 2 and 3 blinking at **6 ms, 50 Hz pulses** each.
 This is the default two-color photometry mode.
 Seeing the pulses does not mean your firmware vesion is up-to-date but it has some firmware there.

 ## 2. Installing Nanosec software
   1. Clone the repo to your MATLAB path of interest.
-Do not add any folder to path yet.
+Do not add any folder to MATLAB path yet.
   2. Navigate to the main folder, and run the following function.
-You can run section-by-section if you'd like.
+You can run it section-by-section if you'd like.
 	  ```MATLAB
 	  nanosec_setup();
 	  ```
   3. Please note the expected **firmware version (e.g., v3.5)**.
   4. Choose no on "Use PicoDAQ?" if you do not have one.
   5. If you see this message "Matlab is old.
 Please copy 'nanosecfun\old' to overwrite 'nanosecfun'."
-That means you are using an early version of matlab, which requires different functions.
-Please copy the files and overwrite.
-You can do this after finishing running this function.
-The folder "old" should never be in MATLAB paths.
+That means you are using an early version of Matlab, which requires different functions.
+Please copy the files and overwrite as instructed.
+You can do this after finishing running nanosec_setup().
+The folder "nanosecfun\old" should never be in MATLAB paths.
   6. The program will add the appropriate folders to MATLAB paths.
-When you see "Nanosec settings saved", this step is succesfully completed.
+When you see "Nanosec settings saved", this step has been successfully completed.

 ## 3. COMs and firmwares
 ### 1. Get COMs